sk-zk/lookaround-map/README.md

 ```

 ### Decoding
-Since no browser natively supports the HEIC format (not even Apple's own Safari, funnily enough), images must be converted to JPG before sending them to the client.
+Since no browser natively supports the HEIC format\*, images must be converted to JPG before sending them to the client.
 To do so, three options are implemented.
 Simply install the one you like and it will be selected automatically.

 #1: By default, `pillow-heif` will be used to decode images.
 Supports every platform.